kactus2/kactus2dev/README.md

 Please note the lower-case binary name i.e. kactus2, not Kactus2.

 #### 3b.
-Run Kactus2 on command-line (experimental)
+Run Kactus2 on command-line

 Kactus2 can be run in the command-line without the GUI.
 Run:

     kactus2 -c

-This will start an interactive Python interpreter for executing series of commands.
+This will start an interactive Python® interpreter for executing series of commands.

 Kactus2 supports the following command-line options:
 * `-c, --no-gui`: Run in command-line mode without the GUI.